How to Remove Adhesive From Car

 Using Goo Gone Automotive or Similar Products

-1. Read the Product Instructions: Different removers have slightly different application methods.
-Always follow the manufacturer’s guidelines.
+1. Read the Product Instructions: Always follow the manufacturer’s guidelines.

-3. Let it Sit: Allow the product to penetrate the adhesive for the recommended time (usually 1-5 minutes).
-Some products suggest covering it with a plastic wrap to keep it from drying out.
+3. Let it Sit: Allow the product to penetrate for the recommended time (usually 1-5 minutes).

-4. Gently Work the Residue: Use a plastic scraper or a plastic putty knife to gently lift the softened adhesive.
-You can also use a microfiber towel to rub it away.
+4. Gently Work the Residue: Use a plastic scraper or microfiber towel to gently lift the softened adhesive.

-5. Wipe Clean: Wipe away all loosened residue and excess product with a clean microfiber towel.
+5. Wipe Clean: Wipe away all loosened residue and excess product.

-6. Rinse Thoroughly: It’s crucial to remove all traces of the product.
-Wash the area with car wash soap and water, rinse well, and dry.
+6. Rinse Thoroughly: Wash the area with car wash soap and water, rinse well, and dry.

-7. Inspect: Check the area for any leftover spots or haziness.
+7. Inspect: Check the area for any leftover spots.
 Repeat if necessary.

 Product Comparison Table